famoser/pdf-generator/ARCHITECTURE.md

 The frontend currently has the following rough architecture:

-- *Content* for the actual placed content; such as rectangles, image placements or text
+- *Content* for the actual placed content; such as rectangles, image placements or text.
-- *Layout* for defining the layout of the content; such as blocks, flows, grids or tables
+- *Layout* for defining the layout of the content; such as blocks, flows, grids or tables.
-- *Resource* for resouces necessary to print the content, such as images or fonts
+- *Resource* for resouces necessary to print the content, such as images or fonts.
-- *LayoutEngine* which resolves the layout definition to something printable
+- *LayoutEngine* which resolves the layout definition to something printable.

 The *LayoutEngine* itself is composed out of the following steps: